esi/esi-issues/README.md

 ### Is there an ESI client library in &lt;language_x&gt;?

 Probably.
 Check the [awesome-eve](https://github.com/devfleet/awesome-eve) repository.
-If you can't find something there for your language, you can try the [swagger open source integrations page](https://swagger.io/open-source-integrations/).
+If you can't find something there for your language, you can try the [Swagger open source integrations page](https://swagger.io/open-source-integrations/).

 ### What happened to CREST and XML API?